Eric Burdon: Film career

 Burdon wanted to act in the film Blowup (1966).
 Director Michelangelo Antonioni wanted to use him as a musician in a club scene, but Burdon turned the role down because he had acted in films before in which he sang songs.
 He disbanded the Animals and went to California, where he met Jim Morrison of the Doors and decided he wanted to go into acting.
 Later, he turned down major roles in Zabriskie Point and Performance (both 1970).

 In 1973, he formed the Eric Burdon Band and recorded the soundtrack for his own film project, Mirage.
 He spent much money to make this film, produced as a film for Atlantic.
 The film and the soundtrack were to be released in July 1974, but somehow they never were.
 The soundtrack was released in 2008.

 In 1979, he acted in the TV film The 11th Victim, then in the German film Gibbi Westgermany (1980).
 In 1982, he starred in another German film, Comeback, again as a singer.
 In 1991, he made a cameo appearance in The Doors.

 In 1998, he played himself in the Greek film My Brother and I, followed by a bigger role in the German film Snow on New Year's Eve (1999).

 In the following years, he was credited in many documentaries and in an independent film called Fabulous Shiksa in Distress (2003), along with Ned Romero and Ted Markland.

 In 2007, he performed the traditional "Sometimes I Feel Like a Motherless Child" in the drama festival film The Blue Hour and in a documentary about Joshua Tree, called Nowhere Now (2008).

 Personal life

+Due to his asthma and need for clean air, from the 1960s Burdon lived in California.

-In 1967 Burdon married Angela "Angie" King, an Anglo-Indian hippie and model connected to the music scene.
-The next year she left him for Jimi Hendrix, and she and Burdon divorced in 1969.
-She was murdered in 1992 by an estranged boyfriend.
+In 1967, Burdon married Angela "Angie" King, an Anglo-Indian hippie and model connected to the music scene.
+The next year she left him for Jimi Hendrix: they divorced in 1969.
+In 1992, Steven Blurton, the father of King's son Jet James, stabbed King to death in a drug-fuelled argument, which had begun after King had forgotten she'd left Jet at an arcade to go to the pub: King then accused her then-estranged partner, Blurton, of taking Jet.

-In 1972 Burdon married Rose Marks, with whom he has a daughter, Alex.
+In 1972, Burdon married Rose Marks, with whom he has a daughter.
 They divorced in 1978.

-In 1999, he married Marianna Proestou, a Greek lawyer.
+In 1999, Burdon married Marianna Proestou, a Greek lawyer who is also his manager.

+In 2021, during COVID-19, Burdon relocated to Athens, Greece.